Luca-Tamburo/se-2022-12-HikeTracker/client/README.md

 This component contains the register form that calls the correlated API on submit.

+### `Navbar`

+This component is a navigation bar with links to home, login and signup pages

 ## Main react views

 ### `Add Hike`